bradcar/bno08x_i2c_spi_MicroPython/README.md

 The report frequency will be limited by the interface chosen.
 SPI is the fastest and SPI is 40% faster than I2C, but more importantly SPI avoids the bno08x's non-standard I2C clock stretching that the BNO08x sensors perform.
 I2C Clock Stretching causes IO errors in these cases.
-SPI is also ?x faster than UART.
+SPI is also 5.3x faster than UART.
 Choose the report rate and interface that meets your needs.

 **Credits - thanks!**
 - 100% inspired by the original Adafruit CircuitPython I2C library for BNO08X, Copyright (c) 2020 Bryan Siepert for Adafruit Industries.